 Flexible PCBs Making and Wearable Technology

 There has been an increase in the need to bring electronics closer and closer to our bodies.
 This is majorly due to health reasons.
-It is becoming more and more important to monitor human health every now and then rather than waiting for a normal doctor checkup or waiting until you actually feel sick.
+It is becoming more and more important to monitor human health every now .And then rather than waiting for a normal doctor checkup or waiting until you actually feel sick.
 Flexible PCB (FPCB) has come in handy to leverage the wearable technology.
-The use of traditional rigid PCBs Making in wearable technology is getting minimized day after day.
+The use of traditional rigid printed circuit board Making in wearable technology is getting minimized day after day.
 The copper tracks are now being build up and they are being made thin and thinner.
 This is making wearables more comfortable to put on and more efficient in operation, especially were the wearable sensors data is to be transmitted wirelessly.

 High Density Interconnects PCBs (HDI PCBs)

 There is obvious need for miniaturization.
 Whether you want to make a board for a wearable application, a new computer board or just an Internet of Things (IoT) device.
-Electronics components are required to be very small to occupy the smallest space with a superior performance in PCB Making.
+Electronics components are required to be very small to occupy the smallest space with a superior performance in printed circuit board Making.
 This cannot be achieved by the conventional PCB routing methods.
 With HDI technology, PCB components can be packed very closely to each other and yet function even better.
 With the help of microvias, which are about 140um, components can be densely packed to as close as 100um.
 This is achieved without compromising the quality of electrical signals involved.